-The Department is reviewing post-16 qualifications at Level 3 and below, "to ensure that every qualification approved for public funding is necessary and has a distinct purpose, is high quality and supports progression to positive outcomes."
+The Department reviewed post-16 qualifications at Level 3 and below, “to ensure that every qualification approved for public funding is necessary and has a distinct purpose, is high quality and supports progression to positive outcomes.”

 In the foreword of the call for evidence on Level 2 qualifications, the Parliamentary Under Secretary of State for Skills and Apprenticeships wrote: